Nanopore: Nanopore as biosensors

+These applications make nanopore a very versatile platform to analyse in real-time these (bio)molecules compared to other state-of-the-art methods requiring more complex instruments and more time to obtain similar results.
+As a results, many patents have filed to use nanopore as novel methods for the detection of many of the biomolecules mentioned.

 Alternate applications

 Since the discovery of track-etched technology in the late 1960s, filter membranes with needed diameter have found application potential in various fields including food safety, environmental pollution, biology, medicine, fuel cell, and chemistry.
 These track-etched membranes are typically made in polymer membrane through track-etching procedure, during which the polymer membrane is first irradiated by heavy ion beam to form tracks and then cylindrical pores or asymmetric pores are created along the track after wet etching.

 As important as fabrication of the filter membranes with proper diameters, characterizations and measurements of these materials are of the same paramount.
 Until now, a few of methods have been developed, which can be classified into the following categories according to the physical mechanisms they exploited: imaging methods such as scanning electron microscopy (SEM), transmission electron microscopy (TEM), atomic force microscopy (AFM); fluid transport such as bubble point and gas transport; fluid adsorptions such as nitrogen adsorption/desorption (BEH), mercury porosimetry, liquid-vapor equilibrium (BJH), gas-liquid equilibrium (permoporometry) and liquid-solid equilibrium (thermoporometry); electronic conductance; ultrasonic spectroscopy; and molecular transport.

 More recently, the use of light transmission technique as a method for nanopore size measurement has been proposed.

+Also, another proposal for utilising electric field sensing for improving nanopore technology has been made, known as Nanopore Electrometry, using Multiphysics and Molecular Dynamics simulations.
+This proposed to have several advantages such as error correction, rich information capacity for molecular characteristics compared to ionic current sensing, selective sensing base on the change, simultaneous and correlated measurements of the translocation event...etc.